 Resource Pools

-Hydrolix has the capability to create pools of services for specific workloads.
-Each pool has its own discrete resources so that a workload will not be affected by other processes or users querying, ingesting, or merging data.
+You can create pools of services for specific workloads.
+Each pool has its own discrete resources, so a workload will not be affected by other processes or users querying, ingesting, or merging data.

-For example, a more heavily-resourced query worker pool can be created for a subset of priority users or a resource-intensive dashboard, with a separate, default pool set for general use.
-Similarly, you can configure a specific pool of Kafka peers to be used solely for ingesting server logs and a different Kafka pool for ingesting performance logs.
-This capability allows independent access and scaling of workload components without the need to over-provision a single deployment.
+You can configure a specific pool of Kafka peers to be used solely for ingesting server logs and a different Kafka pool for ingesting performance logs.
+This provides independent access and scaling of workload components without the need to over-provision a single deployment.

-With this functionality comes the ability to generate discrete ingest workers pools with their own endpoints for receiving streaming data over HTTP, all of which you can scale independently.
-You can read more about sending data to independent ingest pools in our Using Ingest Pools section.
+Generate discrete ingest workers pools with their own endpoints for receiving streaming data over HTTP, which you can scale independently.
+Read more about sending data to independent ingest pools in our Ingest data to pools section.

 The following System Components support pooling for their respective Service type(s):